Are you seeking paradise?

 Above: embrace the power of the Antichrist

 Once the Devil is ACCEPTED within you, he bestows his gifts.
-They include faith, drive and power.
+They include creativity, passion and trust.
 You are free and have no more fear of death because it is a part of you.
 You are a vessel with real ballast, something capable of weathering any storm.
 You have more energy because you are no longer trying to deny the worst parts of yourself.
 You laugh more, sing more and dance more.
-You meet life on its own terms.
+You meet life on her own terms.

 The final step then, is to acknowledge that you ARE the Antichrist—with dark desires, dangerous obsessions and heinous instincts.
 But you are simultaneously the Christ—demonstrating love, kindness and joy.
 In a reminder of the ancient wisdom of the Nile, “She who sees Set and Horus” was a favourite title of Egyptian queens.